mapbox/mapbox-gl-native/platform/ios/docs/guides/Gesture Recognizers.md

 # User Interactions

-The Mapbox iOS SDK provides a set of built-in gesture recognizers.
+The Mapbox Maps SDK for iOS provides a set of built-in gesture recognizers.
 You can customize or supplement these gestures according to your use case.
 You see what gesture recognizers are on your `MGLMapView` by accessing the `gestureRecognizers` property on your map.

 ## Configuring user interaction